 \subsection{Reconstruction Performance}

 We first evaluate the reconstruction performance with both dense and structured random models.
-Fig.~\ref{fig:main} illustrates the reconstruction performance w.r.t. the OR (a) and provides a few reconstructed images at several key ORs for both random models (b).
+Figure~\ref{fig:main} illustrates (a) the reconstruction performance w.r.t. the OR and provides (b) a few reconstructed images at several key ORs for structured random models.
 The error bars represent the 10\%, 50\%, and 90\% percentiles among 50 runs, respectively.
-Fig.~\ref{fig:algo} shows that structured random models can achieve an identical robust reconstruction as dense random models using the same algorithms, offering an applicable alternative without any performance compromise.
+We show in Figure~\ref{fig:algo} that structured random models enable a robust reconstruction as good as in the case of dense random models using the same algorithms, which offers an applicable alternative without any performance compromise.

-Regarding the algorithm choice, standalone SM provides a stable and satisfactory performance, while running GD afterwards further improves the results.
-A perfect recovery can be achieved at an OR of 2.8, comparable to the 2.03 threshold by Approximate Message Passing, and below typical ORs of 4 in classical phase imaging modalities.
-In contrast, standalone GD with random initialization is significantly worse than those with SM, thus not favorable in practice.
-This arises from the highly nonconvex loss landscape induced by the phase retrieval problem, which causes GD to become trapped in local minima.
+Regarding the choice of algorithms, standalone SM provides a stable and satisfactory performance, while a subsequent run of GD further improves the results.
+The perfect recovery retrieved at an OR of 2.8 is comparable to the 2.03 threshold by AMP, and below the typical ORs of 4 in classic phase-imaging modalities.
+Moreover, standalone GD with random initialization performs significantly worse than GD with SM initialization, thus, unfavorable in practice.
+This arises from the highly nonconvex loss landscape induced by the phase-retrieval problem, which causes GD to become trapped in local minima.
 SM mitigates this difficulty by providing a suitable initialization in the attraction basin of the solution.

 As illustrated in Fig.~\ref{fig:viz}, a reconstruction under the OR of 2.0 outlines the general structure of the original object.
-More fine-grained details can be captured by increasing the OR to 2.5, and eventually enabling a perfect recovery at an OR of 3.0.
+One can capture more fine-grained details by increasing the OR to 2.5 and, eventually, enabling a perfect recovery at an OR of 3.0.